-The Gunn Historical Museum maintains a limited number of burial records for the seven cemeteries located in Washington: Judea Cemetery, Washington Green Cemetery, New Washington Green Cemetery, New Preston Cemetery, New Preston Cemetery – Pickett Annex, Davis/Davies Hollow – Romford Cemetery, and Averill Family Cemetery.
+We maintain a limited number of burial records for the seven cemeteries located in Washington: Judea Cemetery, Washington Green Cemetery, New Washington Green Cemetery, New Preston Cemetery, New Preston Cemetery – Pickett Annex, Davis/Davies Hollow – Romford Cemetery, and Averill Family Cemetery.
 It is usually best to directly contact the cemetery associations that maintain the cemeteries and their records with your inquiry.

-Please direct your inquires to the local churches for membership, baptism, marriage, etc records.
+Please direct your inquires to the local churches for membership, baptism, marriage, etc. records.
 First Congregational Church, St. John’s Episcopal Church, Our Lady of Perpetual Help Catholic Church, Salem Covenant Church (formerly the Swedish Congregational Church), New Preston Congregational Church, and St. Andrew’s Episcopal Church.

 Land records are stored at Washington Town Hall.
 Please contact the Washington Town Clerk for assistance.
 Prior to 1779 the area that is now Washington was part of the towns of Woodbury, Kent, Litchfield, and New Milford and their town clerks may have early records of interest.